-It’s handy to know, so here they are: To restore Pi-hole to the default blocking lists, just delete all the lists but these six lists.
-Note: There used to be a seventh list, which has been discontinued, so you can… Read More »What are the default Pi-hole block lists?
+It’s handy to know, so here they are: To restore Pi-hole to the default blocking lists, just delete all the lists but these six five lists.
+Note: There used to be a sixth list, which is now dead so you… Read More »What are the default Pi-hole block lists?

 While VPN’s are great for virtual private networks (hence the name), it is often overkill if you just want to bypass a firewall or get an encrypted tunnel to protect yourself from snooping (e.g. on public Wi-Fi).
 More often than… Read More »Using an SSH tunnel to bypass firewalls and protecting yourself from snooping